mckennapsean/dissertation/chapters/background.md

 ##  User-Centered Design for Visualization

 User-centered design is a promising approach to build better and more effective visualization tools.
-By focusing on the needs, wants, and limitations of users, user-centered design enables users
+By focusing on a user's needs, wants, and limitations, user-centered design enables users
 \al{clarify how: enables better systems that allow users...)}
-to achieve their goals more effectively, efficiently, and with increased \al{user} satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved user well-being [@DIS2010].
+to achieve their goals more effectively, efficiently, and with increased user satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved user well-being [@DIS2010].
-User-centered design has become widely accepted within the HCI community [@Tory2004] and slowly \al{just use "has"} become more popular and accepted within the visualization community as well.
+User-centered design has become widely accepted within the HCI community [@Tory2004] and has become more popular and accepted within the visualization community as well.
 Many different visualization practitioners have illustrated potential phases of a user-design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011], but each of these lacks the connection to design decisions and potential design methods.
 Many of these visualization models contain differing phases,